 Scheduling an Appointment

-Advising appointments are one-on-one meetings with an industry expert.
-Since both the job market and the materials you need to be successful are so different from other fields, these meetings can be used in a variety of ways.
-Make an appointment to have a strategic conversation about your career, prepare the best application materials possible, find resources to search for internships and jobs, or sharpen your interview skills.
+Advising appointments are one-on-one meetings.
+Students can make an appointment through Handshake to have a strategic conversation about their career, prepare the best application materials possible, find resources to search for internships and jobs, or sharpen their interview skills.

 The Fried Public Policy and Service Program assists students in identifying internship opportunities that help them build professional skills and industry expertise.
-Organizations that have hosted UChicago Students for internships include the Alliance for the Great Lakes, Forest Preserves of Cook County, National Trust for Historic Preservation, Africa Grant Advisors, John D. and Catherine T. MacArthur Foundation, Juvenile Protective Association, Brookings Institute, and many others.
-Select internships are supported by a grant from the Hymen Milgrom Fellowship Program.
+Organizations that have hosted UChicago students for internships include the Alliance for the Great Lakes, Woodrow Wilson Center, Milken Institute, National Trust for Historic Preservation, Africa Grant Advisors, John D. and Catherine T. MacArthur Foundation, Juvenile Protective Association, Brookings Institution, and many others.

-Each week, the Fried Public Policy and Service Program sends an industry-specific list of internship and full-time opportunities, as well as events on campus to help you learn more about careers and activities in public policy and service.
+Each week, the Fried Public Policy and Service Program sends an industry-specific list of internship and full-time opportunities.
+The newsletter also includes events on campus to help students learn more about careers and activities in public policy and service.
 Sign up for the program listhost to get updates about upcoming programs and application deadlines.

-To respond to students’ incredibly diverse interests, the Fried Public Policy and Service Program offers several selective programs, each designed to guide students in their career path, build their skills, and sharpen applications for internships and full-time jobs.
-Check them out in the tabs to the left!
+Responding to students’ diverse interests, the Fried Public Policy and Service Program offers several selective programs, each designed to guide students in their career path, help to build skills, and sharpen applications for internships and full-time jobs.

 Support Our Students